hurbcom/challenge-bravo/README.md

 Ex: USD to BRL, USD to BTC, ETH to BRL, etc...

-The request must receive as parameters: The source currency, the amount to be converted and the final currency.
+The request must receive as parameters: The source rate, the amount to be converted and the final rate.

 Ex: `?from=BTC&to=EUR&amount=123.45`